nodejs/TSC/Project Lifecycle.md

 A project may apply to graduate from incubation at any time by calling for a vote in the TSC.

 While a project is incubating it is assigned at least 3 [mentors](https://github.com/nodejs/TSC/blob/master/README.md#mentors) who are responsible for working with the project to adopt policies and gain the health and contributorship it will need in order to graduate from incubation.
+The mentor list is nominated and approved by the TSC and is expected to be larger than the TSC.

 ## Lifecycle